encoredev/encore/docs/how-to/migrate-to-encore.md

 If you need help or have questions, join the developer community on [Discord](https://encore.dev/discord) or send an email to [help@encore.dev](mailto:help@encore.dev).

-### Incrementally start using the Encore infrastructure SDK
+### Incrementally start using the Encore Backend SDK

-Once your application is deployed, gradually break out specific endpoints using Encore's [API framework](/docs/primitives/services-and-apis) and introduce infrastructure declarations using Encore's [Infrastructure SDK](/docs/primitives/overview).
+Once your application is deployed, gradually break out specific endpoints using the Encore's [API declarations](/docs/primitives/services-and-apis) and introduce infrastructure declarations using the [Backend SDK](/docs/primitives/overview).
 This will let Encore understand your application and unlock all Encore features.